‘Design therapist’ Olga Naiman addresses the person, not just the space

 In the kitchen, Naiman made room for some beautiful bowls that she encouraged Burns to keep filled with fresh fruit and vegetables, thereby encouraging healthy eating.
 Naiman also instructed Burns in a little DIY project: Burns covered a piece of plywood with a beautiful fabric remnant, hammered in some nails, then hung her necklace collection from them.

-“Seeing my necklaces out all the time inspires me to wear them, which means I am more apt to get dressed in something other than sweats, so I look more put together, which in turn makes me feel good about myself, so I am more likely to make a healthy choice at lunch,” says Burns.
+“Seeing my necklaces out all the time inspires me to wear them, which means I am more apt to get dressed in something other than sweats, so I look more put together, which in turn makes me feel good about myself, so I am more likely to make a healthy choice at lunch,” Burns says.
 She has lost an impressive amount of weight and now meditates and reads every day.

 Rebecca Dreyfus, an award-winning filmmaker also from Brooklyn, calls Naiman her “design therapist.”
 She needed help with her home office, a room that she described as “uninspired,” not at all conducive to her creative endeavors.
-Dreyfus had read a friend’s Facebook post about Naiman and how she rearranged, rehung and reimagined the woman’s space all using items the woman had on hand, an appealing description for someone not looking to spend a lot of money.
+Dreyfus had read a friend’s Facebook post about Naiman and how she rearranged, rehung and reimagined the woman’s space using items the woman had on hand, an appealing description for someone not looking to spend a lot of money.
 Within minutes of their first visit, Naiman had assessed the situation; Naiman recalls “needing to turn down the visual noise of Dreyfus’s office.
-There was just too much stuff so it was not conducive to being centered and calm.”
+There was just too much stuff, so it was not conducive to being centered and calm.”
 The process, Dreyfus says, “wasn’t just about how to make the room look nice, it was more about how the room became an extension of me and the world that I wanted to create in my work.”

 Not buying stuff is a cornerstone of Naiman’s craft and is one that sets her apart from other designers.
 She tries to use what her clients have but mix it all in a different way to suit their style and energy.
-Compared with Marie Kondo, say, she is less about getting rid of things, and more about finding balance.
+Compared with Marie Kondo, say, she is less about getting rid of things and more about finding balance.

 She believes that if you “tune a space to a person’s future — to what they want to become — then that future will become a reality.”
 Think “Field of Dreams”: If you build it, they will come.
 Both Burns and Dreyfus have witnessed this “magic.”
 Naiman explains: “I want to understand not who the client is, but who he or she wants to become.
 And part of reaching that goal is for them to look at themselves and their surroundings as two parts of a whole.”

-To achieve this, Naiman starts the design process with a coaching session during which she and her client discuss not only what they want the space to feel like, but how the client wants to personally evolve in two years’ time.
-Naiman chose a two-year timeline because, she says, “it’s far enough away for someone to stretch into, but not too far off that it feels intangible or uncomfortable.”
+To achieve this, Naiman starts the design process with a coaching session during which she and her client discuss not only what they want the space to feel like, but also how the client wants to personally evolve in two years’ time.
+Naiman chose a two-year timeline, because, she says, “it’s far enough away for someone to stretch into, but not too far off that it feels intangible or uncomfortable.”

 Once she and her clients have clarity as to where the process needs to go, Naiman helps them clear their spaces by editing, purging and redirecting items.
-Then she focuses on the aesthetics and balancing beauty with function — paying close attention to mixing materials, choosing colors and balancing what she calls masculine and feminine elements: masculine being the functional elements that form the backbone of the space and feminine being the tactile elements that nourish the soul.
+Then she focuses on the aesthetics and balancing beauty with function — paying close attention to mixing materials, choosing colors and balancing what she calls masculine and feminine elements, with masculine being the functional elements that form the backbone of the space and feminine being the tactile elements that nourish the soul.
 The last step is layering into the space personal items — the accessories and objects that make a room unique.
-These steps, while not revolutionary in design practice, are done with a conscious intention and purpose.
+These steps, although not revolutionary in design practice, are done with a conscious intention and purpose.

 For Naiman, her methods have never seemed more relevant than right now.
-“If being stuck at home has made you realize, wait, this isn’t working for me — and you want to change, you need to find a catalyst.
+“If being stuck at home has made you realize, wait, this isn’t working for me, and you want to change, you need to find a catalyst.
 And one massive catalyst can be your home.”
-But, cautions Naiman, change can be hard.
-Assessing yourself and your surroundings requires painful honesty; you need to first dissolve what doesn’t work before you can fill the space with what does work.
+But, Naiman cautions, change can be hard.
+Assessing yourself and your surroundings requires painful honesty; you need to first dissolve what doesn’t work before you can fill the space with what does.

 Mayhew, a “Today” show style expert and former magazine editor, is the author of “Flip! for Decorating.”